adrien-thierry/easyplate/README.md

 # Performance

-This template renderer has a very low memory footprint, ans for an average view (100 lines of json) take less than 10ms to finish.
+This template renderer has a very low memory footprint, and for an average view (100 lines of json) take less than 10ms to finish.

 # Creator